GitauHarrison/notes/search/install_elasticsearch_localhost.md

 ## Basic Security

-As from version 8 of Elasticsearch, you may see the warming
+As from version 8 of Elasticsearch, you may see the warning below:
 ```python
 <console>:1: ElasticsearchWarning: Elasticsearch built-in security features are not enabled.
 Without authentication, your cluster could be accessible to anyone.
 See https://www.elastic.co/guide/en/elasticsearch/reference/7.17/security-minimal-setup.html to enable security.
 ```